Finding coherent node groups in directed graphs: Special cases for finding the optimal partition exactly in polynomial time

 \textbf{Case when $k = 2$.} Next, we allow the input graph to be any directed graph but we require that $k = 2$.
-We will argue that we can then solve \prbgtsp using a (weighted) minimum directed cut.
+We will argue that we can then solve \prbgtspalt using a weighted minimum directed $s$-$t$ cut.
+The same approach can be also used to solve \prbgtsp.